 Search our Course Directory using the form below.

-Note IFY entry requirements some partners will refer to points rather than grades – where partners refer to points please use the follow equivalence points table to convert to Grades, Please note EAP is not used in the points calculations ( only contents subject are used)
+Some partners will refer to points rather than grades – where partners refer to points please use the following equivalence points table to convert to Grades.
+Please note; EAP is not used in the points calculations ( only contents subject are used).

 |A*||Exceptional performance.
 Clear logical thinking, lucidly expressed.
 Evidence of originality.||80+%||140|